 The training will include:

-• What does ‘gold standard’ co-production look like in practice
+• What ‘gold standard’ Co-production looks like in practice

-• Mapping the core elements of co-production with examples of local good practice
+• Mapping of the core elements in Co-production with examples of local good practice

 • Reviewing core assets and audiences

-To ensure this training is the right fit for you:
+Is this training the right fit for you?

-Ideally you will understand the fundamentals of co-production, are already utilising it in a range of different ways, have good practice to share but that want to improve, are aiming toward a ‘gold standard’ and are enthusiastic to be part of an active co-production network.
+Ideally you will already understand the fundamentals of Co-production, are utilising it in a range of different ways, have good practice to share but want to improve, are aiming toward a ‘gold standard’ and possess the enthusiasm to be part of an active Co-production network.

-To sign up for the in-person Intermediate Training on 6th August please complete this Microsoft Form.
+To sign up for the online Intermediate Training on 29th October please complete this Microsoft Form.

 After reviewing Microsoft forms submissions, we will be in touch via email to confirm your space.

-If you have any questions about these training sessions, please contact Lowri Anderson, Programme and Learning Coordinator for Changing Futures at l.anderson@syha.co.uk.
+If you have any questions about these training sessions, please contact Tom Hartley, Programme and Learning Coordinator for Changing Futures at t.hartley@syha.co.uk.